 When it comes to alternators, you can never have too much current flow.
 Whether it’s a 200 A or a 300 A high-output alternator, it will not cause harm to the components of your car that benefit from it.
 This is because the amount of current your high-output alternator can produce is based on supply and demand.

 The total amount of current required when your engine is idle versus when you are driving on the highway is totally different.
 Even then, this fluctuation would have to be covered when choosing the correct high-output alternator for you.

 So, when your components cumulatively require 150 A, the alternator will only supply 150 A – no more, no less.
-This means that if you have a high-output alternator valued at 300 A, the extra charge will not harm your vehicle’s components because the charge is only released based on the demand.
+This means that if you have a high-output alternator valued at 300 A, the extra charge will not harm your vehicle’s components because the charge is only released based on demand.

 The most significant downsides to installing a high-output alternator are that if your audio system does indeed require that much current, you’ll need to make a few tweaks and improvements to your engine compartment before installation.
 The additions are mainly a preventative measure to keep the power and ground cables from short-circuiting by installing better cords.
 It also helps to shield the delicate electrical components that keep your car running.

 The other downside is that improving your alternator by replacing it with a better one or adding an extra stock charging unit might void your warranty.
 This is because the new charging system is not part of your original car feature.
 Hence, according to the Magnuson Moss Warranty Act, a manufacturer is not liable for warranty repairs caused by someone else’s parts.